Copenhagen stock exchange fire sees iconic spire collapse in huge inferno

 The Danish Chamber of Commerce has its headquarters in the building, which was built in 1615.
 The chamber’s head, Brian Mikkelsen, was among those helping to carry paintings out of the building.

+“An important part of our architectural heritage was and still is in flames,” King Frederik wrote in a post on Instagram.

+“For generations, the characteristic dragon spire has helped to characterise Copenhagen as the ‘city of towers’.”

-“Horrible pictures from the Bourse.
+Defence Minister Troels Lund Poulsen wrote on X: “Horrible pictures from the Bourse.
 So sad.
 An iconic building that means a lot to all of us ...
-Our own Notre-Dame moment,” Defence Minister Troels Lund Poulsen wrote on X.
+Our own Notre-Dame moment.”

 The cause of the fire first reported at 7.30am was not immediately known.